Her Campus Logo Her Campus Logo

 Wisconsin '26

-Kendall is a sophomore at the University of Wisconsin-Madison and a Managing Editor for UW's Her Campus chapter.
+Kendall is a junior at the University of Wisconsin-Madison and a Managing Editor for UW's Her Campus chapter.
 Writing is a way for her to share her bold takes and unique personality.
 Not only is she a perfectionist at heart but she is also a coffee, baked goods, and horror movies addict.